Relabeling Minimal Training Subset to Flip a Prediction: Conclusions

 \section{Conclusions}

-In this work, we introduce the problem of identifying a minimal subset of training data, $\mathcal{S}_t$, which, if relabeled before training, would result in a different test prediction.
-We introduce a computationally efficient algorithm to address this task and evaluate its performance within binary classification problems.
-In the experiment, we illustrate that the size of the subset $|\mathcal{S}_t|$ can serve as a measure of the model and the training set's robustness.
+In this work, we introduce the problem of identifying a minimal subset of training data, $\mathcal{S}_t$, which, if relabeled before training, would result in a different test prediction. {We propose a computationally efficient algorithm to address this task and evaluate its performance within binary classification models with convex loss.} In the experiment, we illustrate that the size of the subset $|\mathcal{S}_t|$ can serve as a measure of the model and the training set's robustness.
 Lastly, we indicate that the composition of $\mathcal{S}_t$ can reveal training points that cause group attribution bias.